catseye/ellsync/README.md

 Since each stream configuration is named in the router, we don't even have to give these directory names.
-We can use the `sync` command where we give just the name of the stream, followed by a colon (more on that in a second):
+We can use the `sync` command where we give just the name of the stream, followed by a colon:

     ellsync router.json sync art:

-Also, since the contents of the canonical and the cache normally have the same directory structure, `ellsync` allows specifying that only a subdirectory of a stream is to be synced:
+The `sync` command syntax allows specifying that only a subdirectory of a stream is to be synced, by giving the subdirectory name after the colon:

-    ellsync router.json sync /home/user/art/painting/ /media/user/External1/art/painting/

-This is of course allowed only as long as it is the same subdirectory.
-This will fail:

-    ellsync router.json sync /home/user/art/painting/ /media/user/External1/art/sculpture/

-And this can be combined with the short, name-the-stream syntax, and explains why there is a colon in it:

     ellsync router.json sync art:painting/